Tony Gwynn Jr.: Post-playing career

 On February 25, 2016, it was announced that Gwynn would be joining the Los Angeles Dodgers broadcast team as co-host of the post-game Dodger Talk show on KLAC radio.
-After one season, Gwynn joined the San Diego Padres as an analyst, working both radio and TV broadcasts for 97.3 FM and Bally Sports San Diego, respectively.
+After one season, Gwynn joined the San Diego Padres as an analyst, working both radio and TV broadcasts for KBZT and Bally Sports San Diego, respectively.
+In April 2018, he joined former San Diego State baseball player Chris Ello as host of an afternoon drive sports talk show, Gwynn & Chris, when KWFN became the flagship station for the Padres.
+In spring 2023, the program was the highest rated afternoon drive program in the San Diego market.
+He assumed full-time duties as color commentator for Padres radio broadcasts in the 2022 season.

 Personal life

 Gwynn is the son of baseball Hall of Famer Tony Gwynn Sr., who died of salivary gland cancer on June 16, 2014, and Alicia Gwynn.
-He is also the nephew of Chris Gwynn, and brother of musician Anisha Nicole.
+He is the nephew of Chris Gwynn, and brother of musician Anisha Nicole.

 Gwynn and his wife Alyse Mallek have four children; three daughters Makayla, Jordan and Leighton and a son, Anthony Keith III.